Tassajara Wildland Firefighter Retreat

 ~ Retreat participant, 2022-2023

-The San Francisco Zen Center is offering this annual mindfulness and practice-based retreat for Wildland Firefighters as a way to give back to the firefighting communities and to support our first responders.
+The San Francisco Zen Center offers this annual mindfulness and practice-based retreat for Wildland Firefighters as a way to give back to the firefighting communities and to support our first responders.
 This six-day retreat at Tassajara Zen Monastery, Hot Springs, and Retreat Center is intended to provide refuge, rest, and renewal through mindfulness, meditation, and sensory awareness practices and is grounded in trauma-based awareness.

 There will be a day of work to help to care for Tassajara and to integrate mindfulness practice into fire prevention and working on the land.
 The retreat will also include ample time to bathe in the hot springs, walk the wilderness trails (as weather permits), be nourished with nutritious vegetarian meals, and to relax and find ease in the quiet of this ancient valley.
 We will have the unique opportunity of seeing in the New Year together around a huge bonfire on this sacred land.
 There will also be three follow-up monthly Zoom calls in small groups after the retreat.